myhe01/bratleys/README.md

             - If $f_i > d_i$, return up to the Node before the last Node, root check
             - Else continue until list of Nodes is exhausted
         - Return realizable schedule

+## Ideas
+- Remove Nodes as we determine that they lead to an unrealizable schedule
+- Allow user to also pass lower limit for arrival time, computation time, and deadline
+- Allow user to pass a seed

 ## Contributing